seird/rsstube/README.md

 - requests
 - schedule
 - (pysocks to connect to a socks5 proxy)
-- (mpv + youtube-dl or vlc, to directly play videos)
+- (mpv + yt-dlp/youtube-dl or vlc, to directly play videos)